niess/turtle/README.md

 ## Installation

 The TURTLE library should be straightforward to compile on Linux and OSX.
 It wasn't tested on Windows however.
-An example of [`Makefile`](Makefile) is shipped with the sources.
-It allows to build TURTLE (as a shared library:
-`libturtle.so`) and the examples, e.g. as:
+It can be built and installed using [CMake](https://cmake.org/).
+Alternatively,  an example of [`Makefile`](Makefile) is provided with the sources as well.
+It allows to build TURTLE (as a shared library: `libturtle.so`) and the examples, e.g. as:
 ```bash
 make && make examples
 ```